-The waste disposal records for the KLLM (where KLLM is the source of the waste) as per the SAWIS for the time period from 2015 to 2018 are outlined in Table 31 and visually represented in Figure 15 below.
-According to these waste disposal records, waste generation within the municipality was highest during 2016.
+The waste disposal records for the KLLM (where KLLM is the source of the waste) as per the SAWIS for the time period from 2015 to 2018 are outlined in Table 36.According to these waste disposal records, waste generation within the municipality was highest during 2016.
 Waste disposal declined significantly in 2017, with a further reduction recorded in 2018.